sanity-io/next-sanity/packages/next-sanity/README.md

 bun install @sanity/react-loader
 ```

 **Create** a file for your server-side loader configuration.
-These options are very similar to those configured in `sanityFetch()` in previous examples, however `loadQuery` will return the queried response and content source maps, in a shape that the client-side `useQuery` hook expects.
+These options are very similar to those configured in `sanityFetch()` in previous examples, however, `loadQuery` will return the queried response and content source maps, in a shape that the client-side `useQuery` hook expects.

 ```ts
 // ./src/sanity/lib/loader.ts